 I deserve more?

-I got my comeuppance when I was 20.
-One day, I was on my way to work on a bus.
-When the bus stopped to pick up passengers, a woman got on with a child of about 3 or 4 in a carrier that was strapped to her back.
+I got my comeuppance when I was 20 and taking the bus to work.
+One day, a woman got on with a child of about 3 or 4 in a carrier that was strapped to her back.
 She was the kind of woman you don’t want to sit next to on a bus: She smelled.
 Her little girl had matted hair, a dirty face and filthy tennis shoes with no socks.
 Her sweater was thin and her bare skinny legs looked cold jutting out of the carrier.

 Wearily, the woman paid for the trip, shambled to the seat across the aisle from me, and lowered her considerable bottom.
 She sighed then and leaned back—without removing the child from the carrier or the carrier from her back.
 The carrier had a metal frame, which as the woman relaxed was shoved forcefully against the little girl’s shins.